-The board of directors currently has eight members, including two Class III directors whose terms expire at the 2012 annual meeting.
-One of these directors, Jonathan M. Cool, has not been nominated for re-election at the annual meeting, and his term will expire upon the election of his successor at the annual meeting.
-The terms of the Class I and Class II directors will expire at the 2013 and 2014 annual meetings of the stockholders, respectively.
-The Class I and Class II directors will continue to serve their respective terms.
+The board of directors currently has eight members, including three Class I directors whose terms expire at the 2013 annual meeting.
+One of these directors, Edward G. Murphy, M.D., has not been nominated for re-election at the annual meeting, and his term will expire upon the election of his successor at the annual meeting.
+The board of directors has resolved to reduce its number of directors to seven effective upon the end of the 2013 annual meeting.
+The terms of the Class II and Class III directors will expire at the 2014 and 2015 annual meetings of the stockholders, respectively.

-Our board of directors has nominated My E. Chung and Neil D. Wilkin, Jr. to serve as Class III directors for a three-year term expiring at the 2015 annual meeting of stockholders and until their successors have been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
-Mr. Chung is currently the President and Chief Executive Officer of, and a director of, the Company.
-He was originally appointed in April 2011 as a Class I director.
-In February 2012, Mr. Chung resigned as a Class I director and was immediately reappointed as a Class III director whose term was scheduled to expire at the 2012 annual meeting.
-Mr. Wilkin was originally recommended to our Nominating and Governance Committee by a non-management member of our Nominating and Governance Committee.
+Our board of directors has nominated Richard W. Roedel and Kent A. Murphy, Ph.D. to serve as Class I directors for a three-year term expiring at the 2016 annual meeting of stockholders and until their successors have been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+Mr. Roedel is currently the non-executive Chairman of the Company.
+Dr. Kent Murphy is the Company's Vice Chairman and founder, and former Chairman and Chief Executive Officer.